News article

 Climate control

-The single biggest drain on your battery, other than actually driving, is climate control.
+The single biggest drain on your battery range, other than actually driving, is climate control.
 Whether that’s keeping you cool in summer or toasty in winter, systems typically require about 3-4kW to run, which equates to seven miles of range per hour to run the air-con and five miles per hour to run heaters.
 That means over a three-hour summer holiday road trip, you’ll need to account for around 20 miles for the air conditioning.

 That’s compared to less than half a mile per hour if you use the heated seats and steering wheel.
 Think about that, around 1,000 times less impact by heating the person rather than the entire car.